treshugart/grunt-ghoul/README.md

 ### Sample Test Runner

 The following is a sample test runner for Mocha.
-RequireJS is used to exemplify how asyncronous front-end testing can work with Ghoul.
+RequireJS is used to exemplify how asynchronous front-end testing can work with Ghoul.

 ```html
 <html>